 B) 2 and 3 only

 Correct Answer: A) 1 only

 IET – Be cautious of the extreme statements.
-Statement 2 mentions about ‘drastically reduce’ while Statement 3 mentions about ‘enormously increase’.
+Statement 2 mentions ‘drastically reduce’ while Statement 3 mentions ‘enormously increase’.
 The adjectives do not fit the above context with respect to GST and can hence be easily eliminated.

 What is remaining is only statement 1.
 Hence the correct answer is A) 1 only.